-Working with NGOs and GOs, this body of work has been created over the past four years across the continent of Africa.
-It is an evolving and ever growing body of work highlighting the often touristic nature of aid work and the parachute photographers documenting it.
-The work is shot handheld on a mobile phone, flawed to expose the maker's hand from either the right-hand or left-hand side of a 4x4.
-The left or right-hand side gives an indication as to who were the colonisers of each country.
+Working with International Governmental Organisations, this body of work has been created over the past four years across the continent of Africa.
+It is an evolving and ever-growing body of work that highlights the often touristic nature of aid work and the parachute photographers documenting it.
+The work is shot handheld on a mobile phone and flawed to expose the maker's hand.
+The shooting position on either the right-hand or left-hand side of a 4x4, an indication as to who were the colonisers of each country.

 This work, an offshoot of my PhD research addresses the role of the photographer as outsider, the role of NGOs and the European position of narrating issues on the African continent through biased eyes.